Dangerous driving

 [Statutory presumption under s 52AA(1) that the accused is presumed to be under the influence if the prosecution proves the prescribed concentration of alcohol was present at the time of the impact.

-Driving under the influence of alcohol means that, because of the affect of the alcohol upon [the accused], [he/she] was no longer capable of, and did not in fact, exercise proper control and management of the vehicle which resulted in the impact alleged in the charge.]
+Driving under the influence of alcohol means that, because of the effect of the alcohol upon the accused, they were no longer capable of, and did not in fact, exercise proper control and management of the vehicle which resulted in the impact alleged in the charge.]

 [If applicable, without statutory presumption: